 Advancing Our Protease Inhibitors

 Defeating COVID-19 likely requires both vaccination and targeted treatment for those who contract the virus.
 At Pfizer, we are evaluating two antiviral protease inhibitors – one orally administered candidate and one intravenously administered candidate – both of which have demonstrated potent antiviral activity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), as well as other known coronaviruses, in both in vitro and in vivo studies.
-We believe that, if successful and authorized or approved, these investigational therapies could provide end-to-end treatment options for COVID-19 patients, including those exposed to the virus, those with diagnosed infections treated in the outpatient setting, and those hospitalized with moderate to severe infection.
+We believe that, if successful and authorized or approved, these investigational therapies could provide important treatment options for adult COVID-19 patients, including those exposed to the virus by household contacts, those with diagnosed infections treated in the outpatient setting, and those hospitalized with moderate to severe infection.

 Building on Pfizer’s expertise in developing antivirals, including a protease inhibitor for the treatment of HIV, Pfizer scientists commenced a drug discovery program in early 2020, shortly after COVID-19 emerged, with the goal of identifying a potential treatment to lower the impact of COVID-19 on patients’ lives and better prepare the world for future coronavirus threats.
 We initially evaluated our robust portfolio of therapeutics and screened some of the compounds from our 2003 SARS1 protease inhibitor preclinical program, given the similarities between the structures of the SARS-CoV-1 and the SARS-CoV-2 proteases.